Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Technical evaluation

 As anticipated, the reconstruction error (Fig. \ref{fig:criteria_satisfaction}c) increased with the rising weight of the emotional adaptation objective, reflecting the greater modifications introduced to the original images.
 Despite these changes, the low KID (Fig. \ref{fig:criteria_satisfaction}d) and FID scores (Fig. \ref{fig:criteria_satisfaction}e) across baselines and weights confirm that the adapted images maintain high visual quality.

 \paragraph{Qualitative findings} Figures \ref{fig:coco_results_1} and \ref{fig:coco_results_4} provide examples illustrating how the different approaches adjust images to achieve the desired effect. \diff{} introduces changes not only to colors but also to the content, often resulting in plastic transformations.
 For example, in Figure \ref{fig:coco_results_1}f, the man appears older, and in Figure \ref{fig:coco_results_4}f, the tram also ages as the weighting of the adaptation objective increases.
-Similarly, CG modifies both the color and content of images, however, artifacts can appear (Figure \ref{fig:coco_results_1}g). \cfg{} and \cfgedit{} produce comparable adjustments, but their lack of consistency is evident in both examples where they fail to adequately reduce valence and arousal to match the reference in both instances.
+Similarly, CG modifies both the color and content of images, however, artifacts can appear (Figure \ref{fig:coco_results_1}g). \cfg{} and \cfgedit{} produce comparable adjustments, but their lack of consistency is evident in Figure \ref{fig:coco_results_1}d and \ref{fig:coco_results_4}e where they fail to adequately reduce valence and arousal to match the reference.

 In contrast, \style{} and \param{} primarily alter the color values of images by introducing cooler tones (Figures \ref{fig:coco_results_1}i, \ref{fig:coco_results_4}h, \ref{fig:coco_results_4}i) or adding a red tint (Figure \ref{fig:coco_results_1}h).
 Similar changes are affected by \man{} (Figures \ref{fig:coco_results_1}c, \ref{fig:coco_results_4}c) Additional qualitative examples from this experiment are provided in Appendix \ref{app:coco-analysis}.